cyberphor/knowledge-base/cloud/README.md

 ## Benefits of Cloud Computing
 **Scalability**
-Scalability is the ability to adjust resources to meet demand.
+Cloud computing provides the ability to adjust resources to meet demand.
 * Vertical Scaling: increasing/decreasing the *capability* of a resource (e.g., giving a virtual machine a faster CPU).
 * Horizontal Scaling: increasing/decreasing the *quantity* of a resource (e.g., adding another virtual machine).
 Its used to address task division and assignment.

 **Reliability**
-Reliability is the ability for a service to recover from a failure and continue to function.
+Cloud computing services are able to recover from a failure and continue to function.

 **High Availability**
 High availability is the ability for a service to remain online despite a disruption.
 Availability guarantees are documented as percentages in [Service Level Agreements (SLAs)](/cloud/business-operations/service-providers/README.md#service-documents).

 **Predictability**
-Predictability is the ability to anticipate performance and/or cost to deliver a service.
+Cloud computing provides the ability to estimate how much it will cost to deliver a service.
-* Performance factors: load balancing, high availability, and autoscaling.
+* Performance factors: load balancing, high availability, and autoscaling
-* Cost factors: monitoring and analytics.
+* Cost factors: monitoring and analytics

-**Governance**
-Set templates are used to ensure resources are deployed in compliance with regulatory requirements and organizational policies.

-**Security**
-The cloud is resilient to Distributed Denial-of-Service (DDoS) attacks.

-**Manageability**
-There are two types of cloud management.
-* Management of the cloud: represents "what you manage" (e.g., resources)
-* Management in the cloud: represents "how you manage" (e.g., Azure Portal, Azure CLI, PowerShell, and APIs)
+**Compliance**
+Cloud computing provides the ability to deploy resources using policy-complaint templates.

 ## Cloud Design
 Cloud design is based on requirements relating to the topics described above and listed below.